Welcome to the website of the California Peace and Freedom Party’s 2016 campaign. Download our Workers’ Voter Guide here.

 Proposition 57 reduces sentences for many non-violent crimes and stops the practice of immediately sending juveniles to adult court.
 Vote YES.

 Proposition 58 repeals part of Prop.
 227 (1998) to restore the option of bilingual education.
+For more see this article.
 Vote YES.

 Proposition 59 (advisory) requires officials to push to amend the U.S. Constitution to reverse the Supreme Court’s “Citizens United” ruling.
 Money is not speech; corporations are not people.
 Vote YES.